 Two products in one

-FreePrints does have a website, but its sole purpose is to direct you to their apps where the action happens.
-There are three FreePrints apps: FreePrints: Photos Delivered, FreePrints Photobooks, and FreePrints Photo Tiles.
+FreePrints does have a website, but its sole purpose is to direct you to its iPhone apps where the action happens.
+There are four FreePrints apps: FreePrints: Photos Delivered, FreePrints Photobooks, FreePrints Photo Tiles, and FreePrints Gifts.
 In addition, once you're in a FreePrints app, you'll see an option to download Ink.
 This app is made by a different company, but they're obviously associated.

 It's almost like a trendy subscription box service, only with zero obligation and zero costs outside of what you order.